 LIAD’s patented SpectroSave is a compact differential spectrometer that can be placed at the molding machine or extruder, making possible a range of high-demand and real-time QA applications.
 Some of the many applications include: digital setting of the pass/fail criteria, in-line testing of product color, real-time analysis of masterbatch dispensing and automatic color shade adjustment.
 SpectroSave can also be operated in either differential or absolute modes, enabling measurement of new-product color differences with either a reference part or coordinated L*a*b*.

-SpectroSave is a single system with interchangeable probes, enabling simultaneous measurement of multiple channels.
+SpectroSave is a single system with interchangeable probes including continuous self-calibration.